Healthy Homes Assessment Waiwhetu

 Rental Property Home Assessments Waiwhetu

-The areas of rental property that are affected to Healthy Homes Standards.
-Healthy Homes Standard in Waiwhetu include each:
+Property rental areas that are affected with the Healthy Homes Standard in Waiwhetu include each:

 • Living Rooms